 In conclusion, the provided models in cooperation with the sampling methods enable the system to create an accurate profile of the application even when the sampling rate is less than 10% of the points of the domain space.
-At the same time, the profiling process is quite fast: Even when the Sampling Rate is 20%, the total time spent in training is not more than 1.5 seconds.
+In terms of accuracy, we achieved $R^2$ values higher than 0.8 for all the benchmark applications, even when the sampling rate is lower that 10%.
+Similarly, the accuracy of the trained models increased rapidly in terms of MAE as well for increasing sampling rates.
+Finally, the profiling process is quite fast: Even when the Sampling Rate is 20%, the total time spent in training is not more than 1.5 seconds.
 The input space of our experiments consists of 135 discrete points for the Terasort case and 162 points for the SSSP and Pagerank cases.
 Sampling with 20% of these domains leads to 27 and 32 points respectively, thus the training time of our models is less than 1.5 seconds when there exist 32 points for training.